From the Tablet of Destinies to the Book of Life

 Heavenly Tablets as the Source of Torah

-The Book of Jubilees, written in the second century BCE, takes the heavenly tablet tradition in a distinctive direction by making the tablets contain not individual fates or names but the Torah itself, presenting the law given to Moses at Sinai as a copy of a heavenly original inscribed on tablets that existed before creation.
-1 Enoch develops a parallel tradition in which the heavenly tablets contain a record of what will happen to the righteous and the wicked, functioning as a revealed script for the future that guarantees injustice will eventually be corrected.[1]
+The Book of Jubilees, written in the second century BCE and preserved in its entirety only in Ethiopic, takes the heavenly tablet tradition in a distinctive direction by making the tablets contain not individual fates or names but the Torah itself, presenting the law given to Moses at Sinai as a copy of a heavenly original that existed before creation.
+Throughout Jubilees, the narrator (an angel of the presence dictating to Moses on Sinai) repeatedly invokes the authority of “heavenly tablets” to validate legal rulings, festival calendars, and narrative traditions, creating a literary framework in which every element of the law carries the weight of a pre-cosmic, divinely inscribed decree.[1]

 Jubilees 3:30-32